ycrc/ycrc.github.io/docs/clusters-at-yale/guides/matlab.md

 module load MATLAB/2016b OpenMPI/2.1.2-GCC-6.4.0-2.28

 # Invoke yale_mdce_start.sh to set up a job manager and MDCE server
-# Note: yale_mdce_start.sh and runscript.m are in the MDCE_SCRIPTS subdirectory of the root Matlab directory (e.g., /home/apps/fas/Apps/Matlab on Omega).
+# Note: yale_mdce_start.sh and runscript.m are in the MDCE_SCRIPTS subdirectory of the root Matlab directory (e.g., /gpfs/loomis/apps/avx/software/MATLAB on Grace).
 #       The MDCE_SCRIPTS directory is added to your PATH by the Matlab module file loaded above.

 # Options for yale_mdce_start.sh: